phoenixnap/pulumi-pnap/sdk/dotnet/README.md

-A PNAP package for creating and managing X cloud resources.
+A PNAP package for creating and managing cloud resources.